zowe/docs-site/docs/user-guide/install-zos.md

 /S ZOWESVR,SRVRPATH='$ZOWE_ROOT_DIR/explorer-server'
 ```

-To test whether the explorer server is active, open the URL `https://<hostname>:7443/explorer-mvs`.
+To test whether the explorer server is active, open the URL: `https://<hostname>:7443/explorer-mvs`.

-The port number 7443 is the default port and can be overridden through the `zowe-install.yaml` file before the `zowe-install.sh` script is run.
+The port number 7443 is the default port.
+You can overwrite this port in the `zowe-install.yaml` file before the `zowe-install.sh` script is run.
 See [Installing Zowe runtime on z/OS](install-zos.md).

 ### Stopping the ZOWESVR PROC